 Epidemiology: Foot-and-mouth disease, Avian influenza, Measles, Whooping cough & other childhood infections, Bovine tuberculosis, Smallpox, Within-host immunological dynamics.

-Evolution: Disease evolution,
+Evolution: Disease evolution, host response to infection

 Ecology: Bacteria-phage interactions, spatial habit-use.